 Driving Inclusivity in Digital Content

-We engaged an array of diverse content creators — experts who work with digital content from many angles — to collaboratively explore the topic of inclusivity and help us create a shared perspective on how we can evolve both the way we work, and the work itself.
-Here is what we heard.
+We engaged diverse content creators to explore the topic of inclusivity and help shape perspective on how we can evolve both the way we work, and the work itself.

 July 07, 2022 |

 How to Design Practice Facilities Centered on Athletes’ Mental Health

 Modern sports training facilities and performance centers are emphasizing supporting spaces focused on mental health, a key factor in an athlete’s development and overall success.

 Behind the G is an opportunity for graduates in the London and Birmingham offices to meet and learn about the people at Gensler, the practice, and its culture

 3 Steps for Setting the Stage for a Successful Hybrid Meeting

 With hybrid work now a fixture of our professional lives, here are some best practices for creating a more seamless, effective hybrid meeting experience.

 Houston’s First Innovation District Is Established With an Adaptive Reuse Approach